smart-on-fhir/smart-health-links/docs/spec.md

   * `.label`, `.exp`, and `.flag` SHALL always work as defined for `"v":1`
     * Any changes to this design will require a new URI scheme, rather than a `v` bump
   * New properties MAY be introduced without a version bump, as long as they're optional and safe to ignore
-  * Data Recipients SHALL ignore properties they don't recognize
+  * SHL Receiving Tool SHALL ignore properties they don't recognize
   * Introduction of properties that can't safely be ignored will require a `v` bump
 * SHLink Payload flags
   * New flag values MAY be introduced without a version bump, as long as they're safe to ignore.
 For example, the v1 flag `L` is safe to ignore because the client will still be able to handle a one-time manifest request.
 The `P` flag however cannot be ignored because the server will respond with an error if no passcode is provided.
-  * Data Recipients SHALL ignore flag values they don't recognize
+  * SHL Receiver Tools SHALL ignore flag values they don't recognize
   * Introduction of new flag values that can't safely be ignored will require a `v` bump
 * Manifest URL request/response
   * New request parameters or headers MAY be introduced without a version bump, as long as they're optional and safe to ignore, or gated by a flag or property in the SHL Payload
   * New response parameters or headers MAY be introduced without a version bump, as long as they're optional and safe to ignore, or gated by a request parameter
-  * Data Sharers and Recipients SHALL ignore parameters and headers they don't recognize
+  * SHL Management Tools and SHL Receiving Tools SHALL ignore parameters and headers they don't recognize
   * Introduction of parameters or headers that can't safely be ignored will require a `v` bump
 * Encryption and signature schemes
   * Changes to the cryptographic protocol will require a `v` bump

-This means that Data Recipients can always recognize a SHLink Payload and display its label to the user.
-If a Data Recipient receives a SHLink with a `v` newer than what it supports, it SHOULD display an appropriate message to the user and SHOULD NOT proceed with a manifest request, unless it has some reason to believe that proceeding is safe.
+This means that SHL Receiver Tools can always recognize a SHLink Payload and display its label to the user.
+If a SHL Receiver Tool receives a SHLink with a `v` newer than what it supports, it SHOULD display an appropriate message to the user and SHOULD NOT proceed with a manifest request, unless it has some reason to believe that proceeding is safe.
 :::

 :::info